 - First, open the bottle and pour a tiny bit of wine into the decanter.
 Swipe it, so the wine gets in touch with the whole inner surface of the vessel.
-That helps to season the decanter and wash out remaining water or odors from cleaning agents.
+That helps to season the decanter and wash out the remaining water or odors from cleaning agents.
 Pour away the wine afterward.

 - Now, fill all of the wine from the bottle into the decanter.
 Do it slowly and at a steady pace.

-Stop as soon as you see sediment in the bottleneck or when you notice the remaining wine in the bottle turns cloudy.
+- Stop as soon as you see sediment in the bottleneck or when you notice the remaining wine in the bottle turns cloudy.
 At this point, proper illumination is crucial.

 - Let the wine sit in the decanter to allow it to open up.
 You can see the proper time in the list below.

-In the meanwhile, pour the remaining wine from the bottle, including the sediments, away.
+- In the meanwhile, pour the remaining wine from the bottle, including the sediments, away.
 Use the funnel to fill water into the bottle.
-Swirl and rinse it properly to get the last sediments out and pour the water away.
+Swirl and rinse it properly to get the last sediments out, and pour the water away.